mslinn/cli-loop/README.md

 Supports Groovy, JavaScript, JRuby and Jython interpreters via [JSR223](https://en.wikipedia.org/wiki/Scripting_for_the_Java_Platform).
 All scripts can share variables with Java and Scala code.
+Evaluators for Kotlin, Clojure, Java and Scala REPLs are pending upstream bug fixes.

-## Not all JSR233 Implementations are Useful
+## Not All JSR233 Implementations Are Useful
 Warning: some implementation of JSR223's `eval` method do not add new variables or functions to the `ScriptContext.ENGINE_SCOPE` bindings, which means that you do not see the results of computations in the REPL.
 This problem renders those implementations of JSR233 useless for most applications.